lpickens03/lpickens03.github.io/about.md

    </div>
 </div>
 <h2>Mission Statement</h2>
-I am here to learn.
-This site is a way for me to not only document my learning pursuits but share the results, hopefully helping others with similar interests and career goals.
-The best thing about being part of the InfoSec community is that there is always more to learn so my search for knowledge will never be over.
+This site is a way for me to document my research, projects and experiences for my own personal reference.
+While my primary focus will be on information security related topics, I may stray off course whenever the mood hits.

 <h2>About Me</h2>
-After spending about 6 years as a software engineer and system administrator, I discovered information security and, well, I was hooked.
-I now work for a government contractor, assessing customer infrastructure for security vulnerabilities as well as supporting in-depth penetration testing of customer systems.
-I am currently working towards my Master's in cybersecurity.
+As a relatively recent convert to information security, I am a firm believer in building your knowledgebase in the fundamentals of computer science and networking in order to succeed in this field.
+InfoSec draws pretty heavily from all forms of IT and without a solid grasp of the "basics" you will hit wall after wall as you build your career.
+This is what attracted me to this field to begin with: I had a thirst to understand how <i>everything</i> works and positions I've held in software felt limited in scope compared to all that was out there.

-In my free time, I enjoying reading, eating and sleeping.
-There was a time when I had hobbies.
-I hope to see those times again some day.
+Before InfoSec, I spent 6 years as first a system administrator and then a software engineer.
+I am currently a cybersecurity analyst for a government contractor where I assess customer infrastructure for security vulnerabilities as well as support in-depth penetration testing of customer systems.
+I also am working towards my Master's in cybersecurity.